jpedroribeiro/VRTheChampions/README.md

 WebVR + WebAR playground.
 Not much to see here apart from some _hello worlds_ and basic implementations.

-To view some examples you might need to run `serve` and opel your localhost.
+To view some examples you might need to run `serve` and open your localhost.

 Playing with:
  - [A-Frame](https://aframe.io) library